Find Grad Schools

 648 Yearly Graduations

 Midwestern University - Downers Grove comes in at #17 on our list of the most popular colleges offering doctor's degrees in health professions.
 Each year, around 2,900 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 648 people received their doctor's degree in health professions from Midwestern University - Downers Grove.
-Around 36% of these students were from an underrepresented racial-ethnic group, and 56% were women.
+During the most recent year for which we have data, 648 people received their doctor's degree in health professions from Midwestern University - Downers Grove.
+Of these students, 59% were women and 38% were members of underrepresented racial-ethnic groups.

 #18